Skip to content

 To ensure optimal performance and recovery, maintaining a structured hydration schedule is essential.
 Here is a guide to help you stay adequately hydrated before, during, and after your tennis matches:

 • Two Hours Before Playing: Drinking 17 to 20 ounces of water two hours before playing provides your body with ample fluid to absorb and prepares your physiological systems for the upcoming exertion.
-This initial hydration step is fundamental to prevent dehydration early in your game, especially under the sun.
+This initial hydration step is fundamental to preventing dehydration early in your game, especially under the sun.

 • 30 Minutes Before Playing: As you get closer to game time, topping off your hydration with an additional 8 ounces of water helps prepare your body for the sweat loss it will experience.
 It not only helps maintain hydration status as the match starts but also aids in keeping your muscles and joints functioning optimally from the first serve.